746a/EoW/index.md

 ---
 layout: home
+Title: "EoWW: a weekly selection of curious things to reverse work week wwoe"
 ---

-Welcome to **EoWW**, a curated weekly selection of curious things to reverse work week wwoe.
+Welcome to **EoWW**: a weekly selection of curious things to reverse work week wwoe

 ## Weekly Editions